forkd/tesla/README.md

 $ python manage.py runserver
 ```

-If everything is right, open a web browser, and access `localhost:5000/packets`.
-The data you just import to database will be shown in JSON format.
+If everything went right, open a web browser, and access `localhost:5000/packets`.
+The data you just imported to database will be shown in JSON format.

 # License

 This project is licensed under a MIT license.